tsxbb/SuperRustGLM/README.md

 Follow the download links for Windows (x64 and x32) and Android installations of Rust-up.
 If you are a Linux or MacOS user, please refer to the Installation User Manual.

-1. Check Rust Version aft
+1. Check Rust Version after installation using Command Line.

+2. Add the SuperRustGLM library to your project.

+### 1.2